-The library on the Pellissippi Parkway Campus provides materials and services to support the programs of Roane State and State Technical Institute at Knoxville.
+The library of Pellissippi State Technical Community College provides materials and services to support the programs of Roane State on that campus.
 Students and staff of both institutions have access to the library.
 In addition, materials from the Harriman campus library are available by courier service.
+RSCC students not taking classes on the Pellissippi State campus may check out Pellissippi library materials by getting prior permission from the RSCC Library.